SB-27182/Vae_Set/README.md

 <br>

 #### `Explicit Probability Densities:`
 The latent probability layers/likelihoods are written explicitly.
 This reveals the simple laws a variational auto encoder must abide by.
-We see that the heart of most VAE models, the multivariate gaussian density, contains observable elements that can be added and scaled, equipt with a "stochastic-inner-product" (probability), while still being inside the span of the Gaussian density.
+We see that the heart of most VAE models, the multivariate gaussian density, contains observable elements that can be added and scaled, equipped with a "stochastic-inner-product" (probability), while still being inside the span of the Gaussian density.
 This is to say, the latent density is closed under addition and scalar multiplication; it also has a measure of magnitude.
 Indeed, the multivariate gaussian is a Hilbert space.
 <p align="center">
   <kbd>
   <img src="https://github.com/SB-27182/Vae_Set/blob/master/readme_images/explicit_probs.png" width=480 height=268 />